AutoMachine0/AutoMachine0.github.io/index.md

 ### **Selected Honors and Awards**
 ***
+* Principal Scholarship (Only 30 doctoral students recieced in CSU) 2023
 * National Scholarship for Doctoral Students 2022
 * Enterprise Scholarship for Doctoral Students (CSU) 2022
 * First-class Academic Scholarship for Doctoral Students (CSU) 2021 2022 2023